joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-08-13-family-devos-luke.md

 draft: false
 ---

-**Luke 4:42-44 And when it was day, he departed and went into a desolate place.
-And the people sought him and came to him, and would have kept him from leaving them, 43 but he said to them, “I must preach the good news of the kingdom of God to the other towns as well; for I was sent for this purpose.”
-44 And he was preaching in the synagogues of Judea.**
+**Luke 4:41 And demons also came out of many, crying, “You are the Son of God!”
+But he rebuked them and would not allow them to speak, because they knew that he was the Christ.**